AWEOFIJ/DateApp/README.md

 # DatingApp
 Training code
 This is a source control pool of the udemy course.
 Nothing special.
-Feel free to send any comment.
-Welcome to leave a comment.
+Welcome to leave a message.